dustywhite7/Econ8320/SlidesCode/11 - Dashboards.md

 ---

+### Serve the Dashboard!

+Now we are ready to serve our first dashboard.
+This code can be run inside a Jupyter Notebook or a script on your **local machine**.

+If you need, you can run your Dash app from the Mimir IDE, by replacing the `app.runserver()` line with

+`app.run_server(host='0.0.0.0', port=80, debug=False)`

+Then, under the "View" menu, choose "View Port" and select "Port 80"

+---

 ### Using Object ID's

 In the code on the last slide, we assign the `dcc.Graph` object an `id` attribute: